European Football in 2040

 (abc.com)

 So, there you have it.
-A possible football landscape with a super pan European League system, a European cup competition, replacing the old Champions League, and where Europe’s greatest titan clubs will aim to compete for true global domination.
-This, in a world where clubs from China’s own Super League, and N. America’s burgeoning MLS will provide an ever tougher challenge to European hegemony.
+A possible football landscape with a pan-European Super League where Europe’s greatest titan clubs will aim to compete for true global domination.
+A European straight knockout cup competition of six rounds, replacing the domestic cups once so prized; an expanded club-world-cup for the Super League’s best squads to compete on an even more global stage.
+This, in a world where clubs in the ‘Oil states’ and N. America’s burgeoning MLS could provide an ever tougher challenge to European hegemony.

 It could be an exciting future.
-The grassroots passion of traditional, local fanbases will fade but it could also see global fanbases spread to make the game in the future more of a global religion than sport.
+The grassroots passion of traditional, local fanbases may fade, but it could also see global fanbases proliferate until the game in the future becomes more a lifestyle than sport.

 One thought on “European Football in 2040